dgatf/msrc/README.md

 If using a hall effect sensor, adjust the ratio: *1000 / output sensitivity (mV/A)*

-To get battery consumption add a new sensor:
+To calculate the battery consumption add a new sensor:

 - Type: Calculated
 - Formula: Consumption
 - Sensor: Curr

 ## Images